Toyota Highlander Insurance Rates

 Wyoming | $1,232 | -$150 | -10.9% |

-Using high physical damage deductibles could save up to $550 a year, whereas buying more liability protection will push rates upward.
-Switching from a 50/100 bodily injury protection limit to a 250/500 limit will cost as much as $358 extra every year.
+Using high physical damage deductibles can reduce prices by up to $550 each year, whereas buying more liability protection will push prices upward.
+Going from a 50/100 bodily injury protection limit to a 250/500 limit will increase prices by as much as $358 extra every 12 months.
 View Rates by Deductible or Liability Limit

 Insurance Rates by Trim Level and Model Year